 ValcoMD Market Conditions Update Baltimore / Washington DC Metros:

-The Baltimore Metro median sales price somehow rose 2.7% (under the 3% stable benchmark) to $379,990, pending sales grew 1.20%, similarly, all else was negative as active inventory spiked 27.5%, showings down 3.7%, new listings jumped 10.6%, closed sales dropped 4.2%, months of supply continues to rise rapidly to 1.74, days on market was only 12.
+The Baltimore Metro saw similar trends as median sales price increase 2.5% (under the 3% stable benchmark) to $410,000, pending sales modestly rose 1.5%.
+All else was unfavorable as active inventory exploded 23.6%, showings fell 1.8%, closed sales declined 3.1%, new listings scaled back 6.6%, months of supply continues to grow at 2.06, days on market was also only 8.

-Again, things were different within the state of Maryland for March 2025 vs 2024 where stats saw $420,000 median SP$ grow 3.7% and pending sales rise from 6,239 to 6,621, active inventory fell from 11,699 to 11,173 equating to 2.0 months of inventory vs 2.1, there were 7,274 new listings vs 7,897.
-The negatives were 4,823 closed units dropped 10.0% while days on market rose to 12 from 10.
-As previously stated, real estate trends are increasingly micro as supported by the above and Counties below.
+The State of Maryland for May 2025 vs 2024 stats saw $440,000 median SP$ grow 2.3% and pending sales rise from 6,783 to 7,152, active inventory marginally fell from 13,627 to 13,230 equating to 2.3 months of inventory vs 2.4, 7,443 new listings fell significantly from 9,060, closed units dropped 10.6% while days on market rose to 9 from 7.

 The GSEs announced that they will require appraisals to contain a Market Area analysis to support time adjustments and market conditions in Q1 2025.
 This does NOT have to be complex or time consuming, but that does not minimalize its importance.
 We have been providing similar information in every report since 2020.
 We are not statistical or analytics experts.
 However, one of the most important roles of the local appraiser is to provide data and comment on local market stats and trends.
 A robot can pull the data and provide the stats, but only the local pro can reconcile the data and guide the reader to see the issue(s).
 A doctor returning an x-ray or scan from a technician, and not providing an interpretation is worthless to the patient.